dse/cheat-sheets/email-address-regexp.md

 It is compatible with JavaScript and Perl.

-Just copy and paste it as-is.

-## Just Use It.
+## Just Copy and Paste It As-Is.

 There is no reason to use another regular expression.
 Especially not [that four-thousand-character one from hell][longregex].

-This regular expression will probably accept some email addresses that you or someone you are working with might believe are invalid.
+This regular expression might accept some email addresses that you or someone you care about think are invalid.
 They are, in fact, valid.
 This regular expression has been vetted thoroughly and agreed on by software engineering teams from every browser vendor.

+## "Someone might type in `username@gmail` and forget the `.com`."

+It's still valid.

+`gmail` is a top-level domain.
+So are `apple`, `hotmail`, `aol`, `yahoo`, and surely plenty of others.

+An email address with **only** the top-level domain is still valid.

+Additionally, accounts on `@gmail` could conceivably be different from ones on `@gmail.com`.

+People are going to type in their email addresses incorrectly in a web form, no matter what validation you use.
+You do not need to implement an overly complex solution just to catch a few rare edge cases.

+## Use In HTML

 You do not even need to write JavaScript code to use it: